 The original Lutyens design for the BSR, including the suggested but never built cross-cortile corridor so the servants could respond with equal speed to all scholars!

-The BSR’s archaeological activity has been dominated by the two great directors either side of the Second World War, Thomas Ashby, whose photographs of the Roman Campagna remain evocative and vital sources for our knowledge of a lost countryside, and John Ward-Perkins, pioneer of field survey in Italy.
+The BSR’s archaeological activity has been dominated by the two great directors; Thomas Ashby (1906-1925), whose photographs of the Roman Campagna remain evocative and vital sources for our knowledge of a lost countryside, and John Ward-Perkins (1945-1974), pioneer of field survey in Italy.

-The British School at Rome has hosted an impressive list of successful and critically esteemed artists from Thomas Monnington, Winifred Knights and John Skeaping to Mark Wallinger and Geoff Uglow have been part of the BSR story.
+An impressive list of successful and critically esteemed artists from Thomas Monnington, Winifred Knights and John Skeaping to Mark Wallinger and Geoff Uglow have been part of the BSR story.

 Over the BSR’s first century our facilities for scholars have been substantially extended and refurbished, most recently through generous help from the Packard Humanities Institute and Lord and Lady Sainsbury of Preston Candover’s Linbury Trust, amongst many other sponsors.
 In 2002 the purpose-built lecture theatre and gallery spaces were opened by our President, HRH Princess Alexandra.